algosup/2023-2024-project-4-sportshield-team-7/specifications/functional_specification.md

 ### 3.3 Unlock

 The device can be locked by a cable that can be wrapped around ski equipment.
 Our goal is to ensure that the device can be unlocked at any time using the mobile application.
-This cable is locked thanks a toothed wheel and is unlocked with the electromagnet.
+This cable is locked thanks to a toothed wheel and is unlocked with the electromagnet.
 When the user asks for the cable to unlock, the electromagnet should be on only for 2 seconds.
 This short amount of time is enough to pull the cable out and it also saves battery.

 ### 3.4 Alarm